jancorg/jancorg.github.io/source/_posts/2015-01-05-linux-kernel-namespaces-pt-i.markdown

  USER      | 3.8         | Uid, Guid,...

 <br>
-I let individual namespaces explanations as simple as this , or in other words, for another day.
+I let individual namespaces explanations as simple as this, or in other words, for another day.

 ## Namespaces API